Louisville Metro Council

 Bill Hollander was elected as the 9th District Metro Councilman in November 2014 and took office on January 5, 2015.
 He represents a district which runs along the Frankfort Avenue/Shelbyville Road corridor from Butchertown to Hubbards Lane and extends from Bowman Field on the south to the Ohio River on the north.
 District 9 includes the neighborhoods and cities of Bellewood, Brownsboro Village, Butchertown, Cherokee Gardens, Cherokee Woods, Clifton, Clifton Heights, Crescent Hill, Greenleaves, Irish Hill, Lexington Road Preservation Area, Richlawn, Seneca/Rock Creek and a portion of St. Matthews.

+Bill currently serves as the Chair of the Budget Committee.
+He is also a member of the Council’s Planning, Zoning and Annexation Committee and Government Oversight, Audit and Ethics Committee.
 In January 2016, Bill was elected to serve as the Majority Caucus Chair and President Pro-Tem of the Council.
-He was re-elected to that position in January 2017.
-He also serves on the Metro Council’s Planning/Zoning, Land Design and Development; Government Accountability, Ethics and Intergovernmental Affairs; and Budget Committees.
+He was re-elected to that position in January 2017 and served until January 2018.

 Bill has been a longtime civic volunteer, serving as Chair of Leadership Louisville, Vice Chair of the Library Foundation, Vice Chair of Maryhurst, on the board of the Fund for the Arts and the Children’s Hospital Foundation and Past President of the Crescent Hill Community Council and the Peterson Dumesnil House Foundation.
 He was also Treasurer of the Friends of the Crescent Hill Library and led the capital campaign at United Crescent Hill Ministries.
 His civic involvement has been recognized with Spirit of Louisville and Spirit of Crescent Hill awards.